wimcoelus/alesisvsysex/README.md

 An exception will immediately be thrown if the MIDI controller cannot be detected.
 If you unplug the controller after starting the application, you're in for a bad time.
 Eventually I'll make this more well-behaved, but for time time being just make sure the device is plugged in before you start.

+## Running the test suite

+From the same directory that you can launch the application, you can run `python3 -munittest` to run the test suite.

 ## Contributing

 Any contributions of bug fixes or improvements will be greatly appreciated, including adding support for a different OS or controller.